📌 Note: Additional automations can be purchased as add-ons. For more information on adding new features please see the add-ons page in your nation.

-Once an automation has been Run, you will have the ability to Pause it.
-Pausing will prevent the following scheduled emails in the automation from being sent.
+Once an automation has been Run, you can Pause it.
+Pausing will prevent the scheduled emails in the automation from being sent.
 After clicking Pause, you'll be prompted to confirm:

-Once you do, there will be a yellow Paused indicator that will be displayed where your automation paused.
-The Pause button will now display the option to Resume:
+For list-based automations, a yellow Paused indicator will be displayed.
+The Pause button will change to Resume:

-Upon clicking Resume, you'll be shown when the next email will be sent, and asked to confirm:
+Clicking Resume in a list-based automation will show when the next email will be sent, and you'll be prompted to confirm:

 While the automation is paused, you will be able to edit the "time delay" for that email to change when it will be sent once you resume.

 📌 Note: You'll be able to leave an automation paused for 30 days.
-When an automation is paused for longer than 30 days, it is automatically moved to the "Archived" status.
+When an automation is paused for longer than 30 days, it is automatically moved to the "Ended" status.